ACloudGuru/Lab-Services---Cloud-Engineer-Testing/README.md

 Clone this repo locally, then create a new branch which includes your name.
 All of the instructions for these challenges assume you are working within your own branch.
 When finished, push changes up to the repo.
+The challenges can all be completed either locally or using the A Cloud Guru AWS Sandbox lab.

 ## Test Contents